Do Director Networks Help Managers Forecast Better?

 60 Pages Posted: 16 Aug 2016 Last revised: 16 Aug 2019

-I examine whether directors' superior access to information and resources through their board network improves the quality of firms' planning and forecasting.
-Managers may benefit from well-connected directors as, even though managers have firm specific knowledge, they may have only limited insight into the decision-making processes of other firms.
-Employing a first-difference specification, I find that managers of firms with better connected directors can plan more accurately (i.e., realized profits are closer to managers' planned profits).
-Based on a final sample of 5,576 observations, for U.S.-firms spanning the years 2002 to 2013, find that a one standard deviation increase in board centrality increases earnings forecast accuracy by around 8 percent.
-In addition, more central firms make more accurate one-year ahead predictions of sales and capital expenditures.
-Overall, these firms have smaller positive and negative forecast errors.
-Cross-sectional analyses indicate that relatively more firms (i.e., firms with likely higher advisory needs), and firms with a high proportion of advisory directors benefit from networked directors. findings suggest that networked directors provide managers with valuable advice.
-This planning role of directors complements their more extensively studied role in preventing expropriation by managers.
+I examine whether directors' superior access to information and resources through their board network improves the quality of firms' forecasting.
+Managers may benefit from well-connected directors (i.e., greater board centrality) as, even though managers have firm specific knowledge, they may have limited insight into the decision-making processes of other firms.
+Employing a first-difference specification, I find that managers of firms with better-connected directors forecast more accurately.
+Based on a final sample of 5,576 observations, of U.S.-firms spanning the years 2002 to 2013, I find that a one standard deviation increase in board centrality increases earnings forecast accuracy by 8 percent.
+More central firms have more accurate one-year ahead predictions of capital expenditures.
+These firms have smaller absolute positive and negative forecast errors.
+Cross-sectional analyses indicate that firms with higher advisory demands and firms with a high proportion of advisory directors benefit from well-connected directors.
+My findings suggest that well-connected directors provide managers with valuable advice, which complements directors' more extensively studied role in preventing managerial expropriation.

 Keywords: Management Forecasts, Board Centrality, Corporate Governance

 Suggested Citation: Suggested Citation